usubalang/usuba/_drafts/bitslicing.md

 a = (x & b) | (~x & c);
 ```

-This would typically incur an overhead, but cryptographic primitives
+This would incur an overhead, but cryptographic primitives usually
-usually avoid making use on conditionals.
-Furthermore, bitslicing also
+avoid using conditionals.
+Furthermore, bitslicing also prevents any
-prevents any memory access at an index depending on secret data, since
+memory access at an index depending on secret data, since each bit of
-each bit of the index would be in different registers, thus making
+the index would be in different registers, thus making bitslicing
-bitslicing resilient to cache-timing attacks in addition to more
+resilient to cache-timing attacks in addition to more general timing
-general timing attacks.
+attacks.